Recent reports

 The final report includes proposals for a national support function aimed at providing assistance and enhancing the capability of institutions, authorities, and other stakeholders to act responsibly in matters related to internationalisation.
 The final report was submitted to the Ministry of Education on 16 December 2024.

-The report National Support Function for Responsible Internationalisation – Final Report on a Government Assignment is published in week 9.
+National Support Function for Responsible Internationalisation – Final Report on a Government Assignment (pdf)

 Contact